ariahimself/DNN_with_RNA/Synthetic/README.md

 - Group_selection3.py is the version we add feature selection maximize I(Xg; Y) + I(Xs; Y)
 - Group_selection4.py is the version we add feature selection maximize I(Xg; X) + I(Xs; Y)

+- Group_selection_new.py is the version we extend from Group_selection.py, added separate function approximator for each group and then concatenate the output super features.